phanghos/xing-test-android/README.md

 - Architecture Components (`ViewModel`, `LiveDara`, `Room`)
 - Retrofit2 for consuming the GitHub API
 - OkHttpLoggingInterceptor to log network requests
-- AutoValue to guarantee immutability
+- AutoValue to guarantee immutability and for unit testing as well